celer/fire-ts/README.md

 /*%{header}

-	The text in this 'header' block can be overriden by what is found in the file that wil be overwritten when this file is generated.
+	The text in this 'header' block can be overridden by what is found in the file that wil be overwritten when this file is generated.
 Allowing the user to edit this bit of comment or code safely without having to worry about loosing his/her changes.

 }%*/